 HOW TO GET TO THE JURASSIC COAST

-There are three main centres on the Jurassic Coast are Poole or Bournemouth on the east end; Weymouth in the middle; and Axminster is towards the western end.
-There are regular train services from London to each of these Dorset towns.
+The main centres on the Jurassic Coast are Poole or Bournemouth on the east end; Weymouth in the middle; and Axminster towards the western end.
+There are regular train services from London to each of these destinations.

 HOW TO GET AROUND THE JURASSIC COAST